ornellion/100DaysOfCode/round1-log.md

 Recreating the Nutrition Label taught me a lot about the relationship between HTML elements such as <span> and the CSS to be able to create the desired styling.
 I also learned a lot about using classes - they're more reusable than I realised and keep code cleaner.
 Up until now I've definitely been using them more like IDs.
 I can also see how it's important to work on both the HTML and CSS as I go rather than being tempted to create the HTML first and then the CSS.
 No wonder I was getitng confused 😅

 I'm excited to get into the next Codecademy project - building a website design system means getting to play around with colour palettes and typography!

+---

+### Day 41: February 10, 2024

+**Today's Progress**:
+- Codecademy: Created the wireframe for Challenge Project: Build a Website Design System
+- freeCodeCamp: Started Learn Accessibility by Building a Quiz course

+**Thoughts**:
+Wireframing has to be my favourite part of the process.
+And now I have more knowledge about how to create a more effective wireframe I'm focusing more on having the essential elements and labelling so that I have a solid foundation when I do go to code.
+If I've learned anything is that time spent on having a solid foundation isn't time wasted.
+It helps me understand what I can already do and what I'll need to spend more time researching on what to do.

+I can also see how freeCodeCamp's curriculum has changed since the last time I attempted it.
+I find that key elements are repeated enough and in different ways to solidify previous knowledge.
+Unless there's something in a course I really want to recreate I think I might focus on completing the certification projects.
+I feel much more confident in my coding than when I started the Web Design Certification. 💚